-The North Dakota Council on the Arts (NDCA) is a service and program agency of the state, established in 1967 by State Legislature to develop, promote and support the arts in North Dakota.
-The NDCA operates with an approximate annual budget of $1.5 million through the support of the National Endowment for the Arts and an appropriation from the North Dakota State Legislature.
-Over 75 percent of the NDCA budget is awarded to organizations and individuals through various grant programs.
+The North Dakota Council on the Arts (NDCA) is a service and program agency of the state, established in 1967 by State Legislature to “to ensure that the role of the arts in the life of our communities will continue to grow and will play an evermore significant part in the welfare and educational experience of our citizens.”
+Our purpose is to bring that commitment to life.
+NDCA operates with an annual budget of approximately $1.5 million through the support of the National Endowment for the Arts and an appropriation from the North Dakota State Legislature.
+The majority of NDCA’s budget is awarded to organizations and individuals through various grant programs.

 The North Dakota Council on the Arts envisions North Dakota as a state in which:

 To use the power of the arts to enhance the vitality of North Dakota through:

 In addition to grant programs, the North Dakota Council on the Arts also supports a biennial State Arts Conference along with the biennial Governor’s Awards for the Arts, quarterly featured artists in the Capitol building, yearly exhibit at the North Dakota State Heritage Center, Poetry Out Loud, Art for Life Program, Artist in Residence program with the North Dakota Parks and Recreation department, and the Trails and Rails program.
 The NDCA also partners with a variety of state agencies and non-profit organizations throughout the state in the presentation and support of arts-related programs.